Another Man's Shoes (film)

-Another Man's Shoes is a 1922 American comedy film directed by Jack Conway and written by Victor Bridges, Raymond L. Schrock, and Arthur F. Statter.
+Another Man's Shoes is a 1922 American silent comedy film directed by Jack Conway and written by Victor Bridges, Raymond L. Schrock, and Arthur F. Statter.
 It is based on the 1913 novel Another Man's Shoes by Victor Bridges.
 The film stars Herbert Rawlinson, Barbara Bedford, Una Trevelyn, Nick De Ruiz, Josef Swickard, and Jean De Briac.
 The film was released on November 6, 1922, by Universal Film Manufacturing Company.